BACN, the other kind of SPAMBy Wei Tan

-Pronounced “bacon”, the term was first coined in 2007 and was used to describe opt-in emails that were left unread over long periods of time.
+Pronounced “bacon”, the term was first coined in 2007 and was used to describe opt-in emails that were left unread for long periods of time.

 Just like spam, bacn accumulates and clogs up a recipient’s inbox.
 However, the main difference between bacn and spam is that bacn is something the recipient has subscribed to receive, unlike spam where the sender has typically acquired an email address and emailed the recipient without their consent.

-According to a recent article by Mashable, bacn accounts for almost 70% of a recipient’s delivered email and its growing occupation of inbox territory has had a direct and negative impact in industry wide open rates.
+According to a recent article by Mashable, bacn accounts for almost 70% of a recipient’s delivered email and its growing occupation of inbox territory has had a direct and negative impact on industry-wide open rates.